 1. Improves Mood and Reduces Stress

 Another study done at the Division of Pharmacology at the Central Drug Research Institute tested the effects of Panax ginseng on rats with chronic stress and found that it “has significant anti-stress properties and can be used for the treatment of stress-induced disorders.”
-(2) The 100 milligram dose of Panax ginseng reduced the ulcer index, adrenal gland weight and plasma glucose levels — making it a powerful medicinal options for chronic stress and a great ulcer natural remedy and way to heal adrenal fatigue.
+The 100-milligram dose of Panax reduced the ulcer index, adrenal gland weight and plasma glucose levels — making it a powerful medicinal options for chronic stress and a great way to deal with ulcers and adrenal fatigue.

 2. Improves Brain Function

-This suggest ginseng works as an Alzheimer’s natural treatment.
-Although more research on this topic is needed, one preliminary study found that a combination of American ginseng and ginkgo biloba helps naturally remedy ADHD.
+This suggests ginseng may work to improve Alzheimer’s symptoms and support cognitive health.
+Although more research on this topic is needed, one preliminary study found that a combination of American ginseng and ginkgo biloba may benefit patients with ADHD.

 3. Has Anti-Inflammatory Properties

-A 2011 study published in the American Journal of Chinese Medicine done on rats also measured the impact that Korean red ginseng has on inflammatory cytokines; After giving rats 100 milligrams of Korean red ginseng extract for seven days, the ginseng proved to significantly reduce the extent of inflammation — the root of most diseases — and it improved the damage that was already done to the brain.
-(5)
+A 2011 study published in the American Journal of Chinese Medicine done on rats also measured the impact that Korean red ginseng has on inflammatory cytokines.
+After giving rats 100 milligrams of Korean red ginseng extract for seven days, it proved to significantly reduce the extent of inflammation, and it improved the damage that was already done to the brain.

 4. Helps with Weight Loss

-A similar study done in 2009 found that Panax ginseng plays a vital role in the anti-obesity effect in mice, which suggests the clinical importance of improving the management of obesity and related metabolic syndromes with ginseng.
-(8)
+A similar study done in 2009 found that Panax ginseng plays a vital role in the anti-obesity effect in mice.
+This suggests the clinical importance of improving the management of obesity and related metabolic syndromes with this herb.

 5. Treats Sexual Dysfunction

-Taking powdered Korean red ginseng seems to improve sexual arousal and treat erectile dysfunction in men.
-A 2008 systematic review included 28 randomized clinical studies that evaluated the effectiveness of red ginseng for treating erectile dysfunction; The review provided suggestive evidence for the use of red ginseng, but researchers believe that more rigorous studies are necessary in order to draw definitive conclusions.
-(9)
+Taking powdered Korean red ginseng seems to improve sexual dysfunction and erectile dysfunction in men.
+A 2008 systematic review included 28 randomized clinical studies that evaluated the effectiveness of red ginseng for treating erectile dysfunction.

 Of the 28 reviewed studies, six reported an improvement of erectile function when using red ginseng compared with placebo control.
-Four studies tested the effects of red ginseng for sexual function using questionnaires compared with placebo, and all trials reported positive effects of red ginseng.
+Four studies tested the effects of red ginseng for sexual function using questionnaires compared with placebo, and all trials reported positive effects.